MZeit/SendSMSInvites/README.md

 In order to install this plugin:
 1. Download the php file and save it locally
 2. Purchase credit from a SMS Gateway and edit the pluginConfig.php file with the credentials.
-3. Get a Google URL Shortener API key, which is essential to minimize the cost per SMS to be sent, since the survey url are usually long.
-The Google API key should be save in the pluginConfig.php file.
+3. Create a folder in the directory plugins located at your Limesurvey server, the folder created has to have the same name as the plugin.
-4. Create a folder in the directory plugins located at your Limesurvey server, the folder created has to have the same name as the plugin.
+4. Place the php file in the folder created.
-5. Place the php file in the folder created.
+5. After refreshing the admin page, activate the plugin from Configuration -> Plugin Manager Panel.
-6. After refreshing the admin page, activate the plugin from Configuration -> Plugin Manager Panel.
+6. Optional Step, if you wish to shorten the survey URL in the SMS, uncomment the lines 86 - 102.
+Then, create an account at a service that shortens URLs (like Bitly, ...) and change the code accordingly to set it up.

 ### Plugin Settings